olivierduron/Anaplasma_sloth_infections/R_command_lines_and_scripts.md

 bloodparasite  1   116.74 126.74 0.00537   0.9416
 ```

-Calculate delta AIC for each term to assess its contribution to model fit
+Calculate delta AIC for each term to assess its contribution to model fit:
 ```
 aic_full <- AIC(model_1a)
 res$delta_AIC <- res$AIC - aic_full